DestroyedClone/RoR2DropInMultiplayerHelper/RoR2DropInMultiplayerHelper/README.md

 ## Features
  - `/list_survivors` - Opens a menu of selectable survivors.
 Click on a survivor to automatically use `/join_as` on them.
+	 - Open your scoreboard to expose your cursor so that you can click on it.
 	 - Press `Esc` to close the menu early.
+	 - Does not activate if you click on a survivor that you already are.

 ## Known Issues
 - LobbyAppearanceImprovements (v1.2.0) will print out an error whenever the character select UI is spawned ingame

+## Planned
+- Hide selected survivor instead of disabling click

 > Written with [StackEdit](https://stackedit.io/).